-It was during this time that Joseph navigated another life pivot: his struggle to understand his own sexuality.
-Torn between rights and wrongs, the faith he was raised with, and the heaviness of this realization, Joseph spiraled.
+Already feeling the financial and mental weight of being an independent artist, it was during this time that Joseph navigated another life pivot: his struggle to understand his own sexuality.
+Torn between rights and wrongs, and the faith he was raised with, Joseph spiraled.
 Unfulfilled and feeling astray on his musical and life paths alike, he decided to stop performing and creating music for the next several years to come.
 “I kept feeling like I was drowning and failing, and I didn’t know how to get out of that hole,” explains Joesph.
 “It was like everything I had planned, had dreamed, and had thought was important for being a ‘good’ human being was turned upside down.”

 After a three year musical hiatus and a lifetime of soul searching, Joseph returned to music with a stronger sense of identity within himself and the music community.
 A reflection of authenticity and the freedom that comes with it, his latest album, Keeping Me Sane(2021), is a reflection on life, love and the never-ending search for happiness.
 It’s the product of navigating relationships, embracing sexuality, and learning acceptance — an illumination of the human condition that leaves us hopeful for more.
 As Joseph says, “This music is about feeling acceptance, regardless of your walk of life, and knowing that everything will be okay.
 The process of creating this album was just that for me.”
 The result is collection of songs that embrace every inch of life, and capture Joseph’s realizations along the way.
 “I don’t have it all figured out in any sense, but I’ve stayed true to myself and am ready for what comes next.”
 Keeping Me Sane reminds us all to embrace the freedom in letting go.